What is it and how does it work?

 Pilates is an exercise method, designed to stretch, strengthen and restore the body to balance.
 Pilates is a clinically proven way to improve your core strength and reduce pain including chronic low back pain!
-Armed with a thorough understanding of the anatomy combined with the latest research our physiotherapists can create an individual programme for you.
+Armed with a thorough understanding of the anatomy combined with the latest research our physiotherapists can create an individual program for you.

 Classes are run as a group, but kept to a maximum of 10 to facilitate an individual focus whilst still keeping all the benefits of group training.